Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 When NGINX receives a request, it first tries to find a matching ``server {}`` block to send the request to.
 Once this is done, NGINX processes the request's URI to find a matching ``location {}`` block among the one in the matched server.
-This process is crucial and very error prone, the reader must familiarize with the location matching process to prevent errors.
+This process is crucial and very error-prone, the reader must familiarize with the location matching process to prevent errors.
 The matching process is described as follows: